pandas-dev/pandas/doc/source/user_guide/boolean.rst

 .. note::

-   IntegerArray is currently experimental.
+   BooleanArray is currently experimental.
 Its API or implementation may change without warning.

 .. versionadded:: 1.0.0